 Noisy Dogs

-In the City of Victoria, the Animal Control Bylaw regulates noise caused by dogs 24 hours a day, seven days a week.
-It governs public places, private property and any type of vehicle.
+In the City of Victoria and the Township of Esquimalt respective Animal Control Bylaws regulate noise emitted by dogs: 24 hours a day, 7 days a week.
+They govern public places, private property and any type of vehicle.

 It is expected that dogs will bark given the regular comings and goings of a neighbourhood.
 However, the owner of a dog must not allow the dog to bark, howl or cry in any of the following manners: